-The Group's investment properties are held for long-term rental yields or for capital appreciation purposes and include property which is being developed for future use as investment property.
+The Group's investment properties are held for long-term rental yields or for capital appreciation purposes.
 The Group utilises comparable sales values and discounted cash flow projections as valuation methods to determine the fair value of investment property at 31 December.